COVID-19 (Coronavirus) and polycystic kidney disease update

 We provide some quick facts here on COVID-19 for people with autosomal dominant polycystic kidney disease (ADPKD).
 The situation keeps changing and rules can differ by area.

-In late March / early April 2021 the latest lockdown began in ease, although some restrictions remain in England, Scotland, Wales and Northern Ireland.
+The Government in England relaxed restrictions on 19 July 2021.
+The situation in Scotland, Wales and Northern Ireland differs.
 Please use the hyperlinks on this page to find further information relevant to you.

 Your doctor, renal centre, dialysis centre or transplant centre should keep you up to date.
 Contact them if you’re unsure how services are affected or if you want health advice.